 How Should Married Couples Split Finances Strategy Guide

 How should you and your spouse split your finances?
 Financial issues are one of the leading causes of divorce, so it is important to start out strong.
 Unfortunately, there is not a magic bullet.
 It does not make sense that there would be only one way to approach finances as a married couple.
-Instead I will provide you various scenarios and examples that you may wish to model for your family.
+Instead, I will provide you various scenarios and examples that you may wish to model for your family.

-Married Couple Money Conversations
+Married Couples Money Conversations

 It is so important that you communicate with your spouse about your finances.
 If this is not an area that you have worked on in the past, this alone will pay dividends if you begin to have these discussions.
 Early on the discussions may be awkward and stressful, but over the years, this could actually be a core strength in your relationship.